Iran to give U.N. inspectors more access to nuclear sites

 The Arak reactor is of deep concern for the West as it may yield plutonium, a potential bomb fuel, once it starts up.
 Iran says it will make isotopes for medical and agricultural use.

-The Gchine mine is located near the Gulf port of Bandar Abbas and its annual output is estimated at around 21 tonnes of uranium.
-When refined, this can be used to fuel power plants but also to build nuclear weapons if enriched much further.
+The Gchine mine is located near the Gulf port of Bandar Abbas and its annual output is estimated at around 21 tons of uranium, which when refined can be used to fuel power plants but also to build nuclear weapons if enriched much further.

 Nuclear expert Mark Hibbs of the Carnegie Endowment think-tank described Monday's agreement in principle as positive.